xorbitsai/inference/doc/source/getting_started/installation_npu.rst

 .. warning::

-    The support for Ascend NPU in open-source is relatively weak, only providing the most basic functions for getting started, and there may be issues with slow operation on chips like the 310p3.
-    We offer a more powerful and compatible enterprise version to support Ascend NPU.
+    The open-source version relies on Transformers for inference, which can be slow on chips like 310p3.
+We provide an enterprise version that supports the MindIE engine, offering better performance and compatibility for Ascend NPU.
     Refer to `Xinference Enterprise <_https://github.com/xorbitsai/enterprise-docs/blob/main/README_zh_CN.md>`_